zotroneneis/zotroneneis.github.io/_posts/2018-07-28-blog-post-day-6.md

         self._owls[subject] = True
 ```

 Of course we can also delete the OWL's of a student.
-But we should probably make sure that the user know what he is doing when stealing a student all of her/his exams!
+But we should probably make sure that the user knows what he is doing when stealing a student all of her/his exams!

 ```python
     @owls.deleter